anhr/AxesHelper/AxesHelper.md

 } );
 ```
+Now you can see the 'Move points' folder in the dat.gui.
-Now you can move, scale and rotate the scene.
+You can move, scale and rotate the scene.
 Unfortunately, you also move the axes.
 For resolving of the issue, create groupMove and move all your meshs from scene to groupMove.
 ```
 const groupMove = new THREE.Group();